 Ruth Beechick, A Biblical Home Education

-Keep it simple.
 Some of the best products out there are the simplest.
 They may have black-and-white print, a simple design, or a less polished look.
 The key is what’s inside.
 Will they provide you with an effective way to accomplish your purpose?

 Every product promotes a philosophy — even those that claim none.
 Does your curriculum reflect your beliefs?

 Who knows better than home educators what works in a homeschool environment?
-Many veteran home educators (and students) are putting their experience and talents to work producing products aimed at helping other homeschoolers.
+Many veterans and tutors are putting their experience and talents to work producing products aimed at helping others who educate in a one-on-one setting.
 While their initial product offerings might lack the professional polish of the big curriculum publishers, many have made impressive improvements in their second and subsequent editions.

-Ungraded.
-In a homeschool environment, a child can work a his own level and pace.
+In a homeschool environment, a child can work at his own level and pace.
 Ungraded products are “grade-level free”; thus, a student masters a concept and moves on — no “beat the concept to death” once he has caught on, and no moving on before he is ready.

-Flexible and adaptable.
 Have you ever had one of those days when nothing goes the way you planned?
 Being tied down to a inflexible curriculum will only lead to frustration.
 Make sure the materials you choose will be flexible enough to allow for the unplanned.

 The best products are those which help us teach our children how to learn rather than those that require a recitation of basic knowledge (soon to be forgotten).
 Look for products that encourage higher levels of learning — comprehension, applying knowledge, classification, creativity, making judgments, etc. What our children will remember the most are those things they have learned for themselves.

 This is particularly well illustrated with the subject of history where the life has been taken out of most history texts.
-While we may use a text as a framework for our studies, we can then provide a rich history experience by reading well-written biographies, studying primary source documents, viewing the beautiful art and listening to the music of the period.
+While we may use a text as a framework for our studies, we can then provide a rich history experience by reading well-written biographies, studying primary source documents, viewing the beautiful art, and listening to the music of the period.

-- 100 Top Picks for Homeschool Curriculum
+102 Top Picks for Homeschool Curriculum by Cathy Duffy

-- Curriculum: Tool or Tyrant?
+Curriculum: Tool or Tyrant?